pjalocha/esp32-ogn-tracker/README.md

 ```
 the parameter value changes and all parameters are writen to internal flash thus they are preserved across system restart or repower.
 To list all parameters with their values send Ctrl-C (software and hardware handshake must be OFF).

+Note: more recently, the internal log files can be accessed through the WiFi Access Point and HTTP interface.
+The drawback is higher power consumption due to WiFi.

 ## BT interface